Sgydoo/puppet-lunch/_posts/2013-12-27-autoprovisioning.md

   :vsphere_expected_pubkey_hash: 177bf9cc5a80b7bf74d301ec6a7d51d5...
 {% endhighlight %}

-Note we have to specify the Windows domain name in the username field.
+Note: We have to specify the Windows domain name in the username field.
 This was not mentioned in any of the official documentation.

 The vsphere_expected_pubkey_hash is returned by vCenter and allows us